Law & Order: Criminal Intent season 6: Guest stars

-Matt Keeslar guest stars in "Blasters" as TV celebrity Willie "Kirk" Tunis, whose old screen friend is murdered by some mobsters.
+Matt Keeslar guest stars in "Blasters" as TV celebrity Willie "Kirk" Tunis, whose old screen friend is murdered by mobsters.

 Michelle Trachtenberg portrays Lisa Willow Tyler in "Weeping Willow," a girl who is kidnapped during the middle of her web show broadcast.
-The story and the WeepingWillow17 character were inspired by the lonelygirl15 video blogs on YouTube, which were originally believed to be the works of a real-life 15-year-old blogger, but were eventually discovered to be a professionally filmed hoax.

-Maulik Pancholy plays Dani Hasni in the episode "World's Fair", where his younger sister is initially believed to have been murdered as the victim of a hate crime.
-The detectives later discover that Dani was the one who committed the murder because she shamed their family.

-Doris Roberts guest stars as Virginia Harrington, the ill mother of an aristocratic New York family; she almost dies until Detectives Goren and Eames discover she's been mistreated by her family.
+Pedro Pascal plays one of the kidnappers, Reggie Luckman, and Wallace Shawn plays a Film Professor.
+Larry King makes a cameo as himself.

+In "World's Fair," two families, Pakistani-American and Italian-American, collide over the murder of Meena Hasni, which is initially ruled a hate crime.
+Maulik Pancholy plays Dani's brother.
+Erick Avari plays Kazi, while Meera Simhan plays Safia, their parents, who had betrothed Meena to Tariq Amir (Samrat Chakrabarti).
+However, Meena was in love with Rudy Ventano (Jason Cerbone).
+His uncle Joseph is played by Tony Lo Bianco, and his mother Cecilia by Patti D'Arbanville.

+In "Privilege," Doris Roberts portrays Virginia Harrington, the matriarch of an aristocratic New York family, who nearly dies from mistreatment by her son Grant (D. W. Moffett).
+Richard Kind guest-stars as her other son.
+After Virginia's granddaughter Isabel is murdered, Goren and Eames questions Dylan Mercer (Richard Short), the biological father of Isabel's daughter Zoe, and Terrence Winthrop (Kenneth Tigar), the Harrington's ex-lawyer, among others, to close in on the culprit.

-In "Albatros", Donna Murphy and Xander Berkeley guest star as George and Maureen Pagolis, a political couple that has some involvement in the murder of a judge during a reenactment of the Alexander Hamilton/Aaron Burr duel.
+In "Albatross," Donna Murphy and Xander Berkeley guest star as George and Maureen Pagolis, a political couple that has some involvement in the murder of a judge during a reenactment of the Alexander Hamilton/Aaron Burr duel.
 Mike Colter also guest stars as the Pagolis's driver, Dave Oldren.

 Fab Five Freddy guest stars in the opening of the episode "Flipped" as rapper Fulla-T who is killed on the streets.
 Kirk "Sticky Fingaz" Jones portrays gang-unit Detective Harry Williams, who quickly turns from lead investigator to lead suspect in Fulla-T's murder.
+Other suspects include Andre Royo as Luther Pinkston and Bokeem Woodbine as Gordon "G-Man" Thomas.
 Aunjanue Ellis portrays Carmen Rivera, the girlfriend of Fulla-T who refuses to "snitch" to the police on who killed him.

-Tony Goldwyn guest stars in "Brother's Keeper" as Detective Goren's brother Frank, who is first seen homeless, and possibly high, on the streets; Goren gives him his coat and a few dollars.
-Goldwyn returns in the Goren/Eames finale episode "Endgame" where their mother Frances is still suffering from cancer.

-Lee Tergesen guest stars as Josh Lemle, an old friend of Detective Logan's who is a popular journalist.
-It is discovered that someone used Polonium-210 to poison Lemle, but he is reluctant to reveal the whole story to Logan because not all of it is pretty.
-John Dossett portrays Judge Nicholas Fenner Sr.; his son is murdered as soon as he put a rapper whom his son idolized in prison.

-Bill O'Brien guest stars in "Silencer" as Detective Peter Lyons, a detective who can read sign language and translate it into spoken words.